-Servant leadership is a leadership philosophy which moves away from "controlling activities" to focus on serving, coaching and fulfilling the needs of their employees, which results in genuinely empowered, engaged and nimble people who act as leaders themselves.
+Servant leadership is a leadership philosophy that moves away from “controlling activities” to focus on serving, coaching, and fulfilling the needs of their employees, which results in genuinely empowered, engaged, and nimble people who act as leaders themselves.

 Five servant leadership practices

 In his book, The Culture Engine, organisational health consultant Chris Edmonds outlines five practices of servant leaders:

 - Clarify and reinforce the need for service to others – Servant leaders set clear intent, generate alignment and they encourage their people to set aside self-serving behaviours in favour of serving others and the organisation as a whole.

 - Listen intently and observe closely – Servant leaders really listen to their people, and they actively solicit their participation, their ideas, and their feedback.

 - Act as selfless mentors – Servant leaders know that by helping to guide the people who work for them, they will help their employees learn vital skills that will both improve their performance, and improve them as people.

 - Demonstrate persistence – Servant leaders understand it takes time for the mindset to change, so they are tenacious and invest time to educate and inspire servant leadership practices at all leaders.